Thinking about trying your hand at cryptocurrency trading? We’ll help you get started.

 - Exchange – A cryptocurrency exchange allows you to trade Ethereum in tandem with a fiat currency (such as U.S. dollars or British pounds) or other cryptocurrencies (such as Ethereum).
 Exchanges are recommended for more advanced traders, as they’re typically more challenging to navigate than other trading methods.

-- Broker account – A broker account is any account you can open which allows you to facilitate investments, be that holding shares or actively trading cryptocurrencies.
+- Broker account – A broker account is any account you can open which allows you to facilitate investments, be that holding shares or being actively involved in Ethereum trading.
 There are many variations with minor differences.
-However, the most important thing to know is: A CFD (contract for difference) broker allows you to trade assets without actually owning them.
+However, the most important thing to know is: A CFD (contract for difference) broker allows you to trade Ethereum without actually owning them.
 This means that you can trade Ethereum, but you wouldn’t be able to withdraw and spend the ether.
 Rather, you’d withdraw profits in your local currency.

 Should I trade Ethereum?

 That depends on your own investment goals and the knowledge you have.
-Ethereum can prove to be a big money maker or money loser depending on the performance of the market.
-Check out the educational articles on our site as a study guide to nudge you one step closer to reaching the winner’s circle.
+Ethereum trading can prove to be a big money maker or money loser depending on the performance of the market.
+Check out the educational Ethereum articles & guides on our site as a study guide to nudge you one step closer to reaching the winner’s circle.

 What is the best way to trade Ethereum for a beginner?